alvasafin-art/ComfyUI-AVS-SSD-ReadAhead/README.md

 ## Known limitations

 - Windows only.
-- Tested only on Intel Arc B580 so far.
 - Best suited to systems where storage I/O is a bottleneck; fast NVMe systems may see a smaller benefit or no meaningful improvement.
-- The validated ComfyUI 0.31.1 setup uses `--cache-classic`.
-- The validated Intel XPU setup uses `--disable-async-offload`.
 - Model files smaller than 2 GiB are ignored by default.
 - This patch accelerates file/model loading, not the diffusion sampler itself.